List of Green Bay Packers award winners: Player of the Year

 Hornung won the first player of the year award for the Packers in 1961, from Maxwell.
 Hornung led the league in scoring and was a triple-threat man: he had almost 750 total yards, scored 10 total touchdowns, completed 3 passes and made 15 field goals.
 Hornung also won the MVP that year and was a first-team All-Pro.
 Tim Harris was the next winner of a player of the year award, doing so in 1989 from NEA.
 Harris, who was also first-team All-Pro that season, was second in the NFL with 19.5 sacks.
 1995 saw two Packers win multiple player of the year awards: Brett Favre won awards from Maxwell, AP, PFWA and UPI, while Reggie White won awards from UPI and KC 101.
 Favre led the NFL in both passing yards and passing touchdowns, while also securing an MVP award and first-team All-Pro honors.
 White, who was also first-team All-Pro, was tied for 6th place in sacks in 1995.
 Favre continued his success into 1996, where he secured player of the year awards from Maxwell, PFWA and UPI.
 Favre again led the league in passing touchdowns while leading the Packers to their first Super Bowl victory since Super Bowl II.
 In 1998, White won player of the year awards with the Packers again, this time from NEA, AP, PFWA and KC 101.
 He was second in the NFL with 16 sacks that season.
 Charles Woodson and Clay Matthews III won back-to-back player of the year awards for the Packers in 2009 and 2010, respectively.
 Woodson, who won awards from AP, PFWA, UPI and KC 101, was tied for first place in the NFL with nine interceptions, including three returned for a touchdown.
 Matthews, who won awards from AP, UPI and KC 101, was fourth in the NFL in 2010 in sacks with 13.5, while also returning 1 interception for a touchdown.
 Aaron Rodgers won player of the year awards twice for the Packers, in 2011 (from Maxwell, PFWA and SN) and 2014 (SN).
 Both seasons Rodgers also won MVP awards and was first-team All-Pro.
 In 2011, Rodgers set an NFL record with a 122.5 quarterback rating, while also being in the top 5 of numerous passing statistics.
 In 2014, Rodgers had another season of being in the top 10 for most passing statistics, including passing yards, touchdowns and quarterback rating.
+In 2025 during his first season with the Packers, Micah Parsons was named the defensive player of the year for the NFC by KC 101, despite missing time at the end of the season due to a knee injury.